vandenzel/DS1287/README.md

 # DS1287

-Information and diagnostics to test the Dallas/Maxim DS1287 and related Real-time Clock and CMOS RAM devices
+Information and diagnostics to test the Dallas/Maxim DS1287 and compatible Real-time Clock and CMOS RAM devices, as well as a design to replace them useing a DS12885 chip, a watch crystal and a battery.

 ## Datasheet: